 Growing pains

 In the 1.5-hour-long Microsoft Flight Simulator 2024 Global Preview Event video that was released back in October, Jörg Neumann, the head of the MSFS team got things rolling by breaking down all the accomplishments during the early phases of MSFS 2020.
-This breakdown highlights just how much work Asobo and its partners poured into the sim, a feat that continues to impress to this day.
+This overview highlights the staggering amount of work Asobo and its partners poured into the sim—a feat that continues to impress to this day.

-Looking back at its earlier days, one particular standout issue was that it took well over a year before a lot of players saw decent performance gains.
-This came as a result of the release of a Sim Update that coincided with the release of the Xbox editions of the sim back in Summer 2021.
+Looking back at the sim’s earlier days, one standout issue was that it took well over a year before many players saw decent performance gains.
+This resulted from the release of a Sim Update that coincided with the release of the Xbox editions of the sim back in Summer 2021.

 Speaking of updates, Microsoft Flight Simulator 2020 did previously have a nasty habit of moving two steps forward and one step back with many of its deployments.

 Back in 2021, Asobo opted to slow its update cadence down to facilitate more testing for new updates.
 The hope was that fewer issues would sprout up after the fact.
-To an extent, that formula did pan out well, albeit at the expense of much-needed patience from the community.
+To an extent, that formula did pan out well, though with the requirement of much-needed patience from the community.

 That is what Asobo is seeking to exceed—the gold standard that it set itself.